jr3cermak/numpypi/README.md

 ## Where?

-- Works on Linux, Windows and Mac and for both python2 and python3.
+- Works on Linux, Windows and Mac and for python3.
 - Regularly tested with GitHub Actions.

 ## Test?